 Criminal defendants often wonder whether their good character or reputation will help convince a jury they are innocent of the charges against them.
 Alternatively, defendants worry their previous misconduct may be used against them.
 While evidence of good (or bad) character is generally prohibited, there are some important exceptions that allow such evidence to be admissible.
+If you have been accused of a crime, call Spring & Spring today at (617) 513-9444.

 What happens when a defendant is arrested and charged with beating up his wife, and he has been accused of beating her up repeatedly in the past?
 What if he has been formally charged and convicted of assault and battery?
 These facts would constitute powerful evidence for the prosecutor.
 However, Massachusetts law does not allow a prosecutor to offer evidence of the defendant’s prior bad acts to establish he has bad character or the propensity to commit a crime.
 When can prior bad act evidence be introduced to the jury?